 One in five American children has trouble reading.
 But they are not stupid or lazy.
-In Overcoming Dyslexia, Dr. Sally Shaywitz, co-director of the Yale Center for the Study of Learning and Attention and a leader in the new research into how the brain works, offers the latest information about reading problems and proven, practical techniques that, along with hard work and the right help, can enable anyone to overcome them.
+In Overcoming Dyslexia, Dr. Sally Shaywitz, co-director of the Yale Center for Dyslexia & Creativity, offers the latest information about reading problems and proven, practical techniques that, along with hard work and the right help, can enable anyone to overcome them.
 Here are the tools that parents and teachers need to help the dyslexic child, age by age, grade by grade, step by step.

 - What dyslexia is and why some intelligent, gifted people read slowly and painfully

 - How to identify dyslexia in preschoolers, schoolchildren, young adults, and adults